Clayton Geathers

-Clayton Geathers (born June 1, 1992) is an American former professional football safety.
-He played college football at UCF, and was selected by the Indianapolis Colts in the fourth round of the 2015 NFL draft.
+Clayton Geathers (born June 1, 1992) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the UCF Knights, and was selected by the Indianapolis Colts in the fourth round of the 2015 NFL draft.

 Early life

 Geathers attended and played at Carvers Bay High School and help them advance to the Lower State Championship two consecutive years (2007–2008).
 Geathers was selected to the all-state team twice as a defensive back in 2009 and as a running back in 2008.

 College career

 Geathers was selected to the All-American Athletic Conference (AAC) Second-team, Sporting News All-AAC Team and Phil Steele's Postseason All-AAC Second-team in his junior season.

 Geathers finished third in tackles in University of Central Florida football history with 383 tackles.
 As a redshirt freshman in 2011, Geather had 67 tackles, the following year as a sophomore had 117 tackles, then as a redshirt junior 100 tackles, and then in his last season Geathers tallied 97 tackles.
 Geathers also started in 52 games out of a total of 53 games he played in college.